Physics with Neutrons 2 (Applications)

 The learning outcomes of the module will be achieved via frontal lecture, written and verbal lecturing and powerpoint presentations.
-The lecture will be complemented by a weekly exercise class, where students will solve problems under supervision of a tutor.
+The lecture will be complemented by a weekly exercise class, where students will solve problems under supervision.

 - lecture with PowerPoint presentation

 - A. Furrer, J. Mesot, T. Strässle: Neutron Scattering in Condensed Matter Physics, World Scientific, London (2009) .

 - G. L. Squires: Introduction to the Theory of Thermal Neutron Scattering, Dover Publications, N. Y. (1966).

 - S. W. Lovesey, Theory of Neutron Scattering from Condensed Matter I, II, Oxford Science Publ., Oxford (1984).